 Vigilance systems collect data on any serious incidents, complaints, and adverse events relating to the use of a medical device.
 Vigilance systems also concern the monitoring of trends of frequency and severity of side-effects, as well as detailing processes for the handling of Field Safety Corrective Actions (FSCAs).
 A distinction must be made between serious incidents and expected side-effects that are clearly documented in product information and technical documentation.

-Clinical literature is another crucial component of Clinical Evaluation.
-Clinical literature includes both data that has been published independently of the company in medical or scientific journals, as well as data produced internally by the manufacturer.
-An important step in assessing conformity of the overall dataset for a device with the Annex I GSPRs is to perform a structured systematic literature review.
-This can often help to address any apparent gaps in the clinical evidence portfolio that would otherwise require significant investment to overcome.
+Clinical evidence forms the basis of all Clinical Evaluation under the MDR.
+Clinical evidence includes data that has been published independently of the company in medical or scientific journals, as well as data produced internally by the manufacturer.
+Before it is possible to assess conformity of a device with the MDR Annex I GSPRs it is necessary to identify and appraise all relevant clinical evidence, whether favourable or unfavourable.

-Performing a systematic literature review to the necessary standard requires a high level of clinical acumen and appraisal skills.
+Performing a systematic literature review of external data is essential when undertaking Clinical Evaluation under the MDR.
+Systematic literature searches call for a high level of clinical acumen and appraisal skills.
 Our team of specially-trained medical professionals combine their knowledge of MDR requirements with extensive clinical expertise to deliver the highest available standard in MDR compliant systematic literature reviews.